fleetdm/fleet/articles/deploy-software-packages.md

 * To customize installer behavior, click on “Advanced options.”

-> After the initial package upload, all options, including the self-service setting, pre-install query, scripts, and even the software package file, can be modified.
-When replacing an installer package, the replacement package must be the same type, and be for the same software, as the original package.
+> After the initial package upload, all options can be modified, including the self-service setting, pre-install query, scripts, and even the software package file.
+When replacing an installer package, the replacement package must be the same type and for the same software as the original package.

 #### Pre-install query